zhaojh329/libuhttpd/README.md

 A very tiny and fast HTTP library based on [libev](http://software.schmorp.de/pkg/libev.html) and [http-parser](https://github.com/nodejs/http-parser) for Embedded Linux.

+`Keep Watching for More Actions on This Space`

 # Features
 * Tiny and fast
 * SSL support: Optional OpenSSL and CyaSSl(wolfssl)